 Imagery revenue is recognized ratably over the subscription period or at the point in time the customer receives access to the imagery.
 Software analytical services revenue derived from data, software, and analytics is recognized from the rendering of analytical and monitoring services over time on a firm-fixed price basis, or at the point in time the customer receives access to an analytic product.
-Professional and engineering services revenue is generated from both time and materials basis contracts and firm-fixed price service solutions contracts and firm-fixed price long-term engineering and construction contracts.
+Professional and engineering services revenue is generated from both time and materials basis contracts and firm-fixed price long-term engineering and construction contracts.
 Due to the long-term nature of our engineering and construction contracts, we generally recognize revenue over time using a cost-to-cost measure of progress because it best depicts the transfer of control to the customer as we incur costs on the contracts.
 Under the percentage-of-completion cost-to-cost measure of progress, the extent of progress towards completion is measured based on the ratio of costs incurred to date to the total estimated costs to complete the performance obligation(s).
-The estimation of total estimated costs at completion is subject to many variables and requires judgment.
+The estimation of total estimated costs at completion many variables and requires judgment.
 We recognize changes in contract estimates on a cumulative catch-up basis in the period in which the changes are identified.
-Such changes in contract estimates can result in the recognition of revenue in a current period for performance obligations which were satisfied or partially satisfied in a prior period.
+Such changes in contract estimates can result in the recognize tho of performance obligations which were satisfied or partially satisfied in a prior period.
 If at any time, the estimate of contract profitability indicates a probable anticipated loss on the contract, we recognize the total loss as and when known.